-The ACS Style Guide: Effective Communication of Scientific Information, 3rd edition, 2006, online and in print.
+The ACS Style Guide: Effective Communication of Scientific Information, 3rd edition, 2006, and the ACS Style Guide in print.
 See Chapter 14 for citation examples and abbreviations for top journal titles, which are required in article citations.
 This is not the most recent manual; see the Online Resources below.

 CASSI (Chemical Abstracts Service Source Index).
 ACS style requires you to use the official CAS abbreviations for journal titles in your article citations.
 Look up the abbreviations in this index.